U5years/WebProgram/passportapp/README.txt

-# USAGE
+This is a login website project using node.js and mongodb

+Lots of dependencies are used in this project, so for run this project,

-run "npm install" to install dependencies
+  run "npm install" to install dependencies first;

+Then
   run "npm start" to start server/app